The term “DOT exam” refers to a DOT physical exam, which is also known as a DOT medical exam. Here is what the examination is:

 - looking for hernias in the abdomen area

-To get started, contact your local CME and fill out the appropriate forms.
+Contact your local CME and fill out the appropriate forms to get started.
 They'll provide you with all of the information you need to complete the process successfully.
-With their help, you can easily stay compliant with the latest DOT regulations and ensure your track record remains clean.
+With their help, you can easily stay compliant with the latest DOT regulations and keep your track record clean.

 How Do I Know If I Need the DOT Physical?

 If you're an interstate driver, involved in passenger transportation, or carry hazardous materials that need to be placarded, then you'll need to take and pass a DOT physical.
 This will ensure you meet the safety requirements necessary for your job.
-The DOT physical is designed to make sure you stay healthy enough to safely operate the vehicle, so it's important to complete this regularly.
+The DOT physical is designed to help you stay healthy enough to operate the vehicle safely, so it's essential to complete this regularly.
 Get ready - with your knowledge of the rules and regulations, you can easily ace the exam!

 What Does the FMCSA State About DOT Medical Exams?